Silent connections, Felt expressions

 4. When it’s over, it’s over: letting things conclude naturally when they have run their course.

-They workshop reflects a philosophy of flexibility, openness, and trust in organic processes and a acknowledgement of our natural impuls to come together, connect and explore.
+This workshop invites a philosophy of flexibility, openness, and trust in organic processes and an acknowledgment of our natural impulse to come together, connect, and explore.

 DU BUF, Paul